gasparka/pyha/docs/basic_usage.rst

     x: array([ 0.05,        0.1 ,       0.15,       0.05,        0.1 ])
     y: array([ 0.050003,    0.099998,   0.150002,   0.050003,    0.099998])

+.. note:: :code:`rtol=1e-5` requires that ~5 digits after decimal point must match. :code:`rtol=1e-4` would require 4 digits to match.

-Now values are aligned, but the tolerances are too strict, remember that we are using fixed-point after all.
+Now values are aligned, but the tolerances are too strict, we are using fixed-point after all.
-One way to fix this would be to add more precision to our types, for example :code:`Sfix(left=0, right=-19)`.
+One way to solve this would be to add more bits to fixed-point type, for example :code:`Sfix(left=0, right=-19)`.
-However better way is to just reduce the :code:`rtol` to 1e-4.
-We want to keep our 18 bit fixed-point numbers because Intel Cyclone FPGAs have DSP blocks that work on 18 bit data.
+Better way is to set :code:`rtol = 1e-4`.
+We want to keep 18 bit fixed-point numbers because Intel Cyclone FPGAs DSP blocks are of this size.

 In general i am okay when simulations pass :code:`rtol=1e-3`.
 You may need to adjust :code:`atol`, when failing numbers are close to 0.